Communicate your cause.

-I work with nonprofits, B Corps, and responsible companies to:
+I work with nonprofits, B Corps, and mission-driven businesses to:

 - Express their mission or alignment with the triple bottom line

-- Effectively communicate to their customers, partners, donors, or employees
+- Effectively communicate it to their customers, partners, donors, or employees

-- Create systems that support this plan for the long run
+- Create systems that support it for the long run

 - Unify and align their brand across all platforms